lethal-lisa/Nightcrawler/README.md

 ## License
 The Nightcrawler engine is licensed under the BSD 3-Clause license (see [LICENSE](LICENSE).
 Story files compatible with Nightcrawler may be licensed however the author of these files sees fit.

-*This document is adapted from the original project pitch.
-See [doc/pitch.txt](doc/pitch.txt)*